 The Fossil Record & “Transitional Forms”

-See our three videos below on the fossil record, Noah’s Flood, and the dinosaurs.
+See our four videos below on the fossil record, Noah’s Flood, and the dinosaurs.

 Natural history museums have some of the most amazing fossil collections in the world.
 These fossils are typically used to frame the idea of life slowly progressing over millions of years, rather than a worldwide catastrophe being the best explanation for the majority of the fossil record.